OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 # No-Distraction-Dark-Mode-HTML-Webpage

 Sometimes you just need a blank homepage so you can think and chill out in between projects.
-There are two parts to this -
+There are two parts to this:

 • HTML Homepage
 • Favicon